 Synthetic Colors — A carcinogenic skin irritant.

 The bottom line is that the chemicals we put into products are gross and could be making us feel fat and sad.
 So, what’s that got to do with fish?
 Well, remember, your body contains all of the elements and energies present in all of nature.
 Your beautiful body is a microcosm of Mother Nature.
 When you have excess chemical fake estrogens in the river of your blood, Big Mama has excess chemicals in Her own rivers.
 Just like those chemicals create imbalances in our cells and tissues, the run-off of the shampoo in your drain creates phyto-estrogenic waters in our oceans and rivers that blast fish with heaping helping of our chemical consumerism.
 And any biologist can tell you, that many fish and other animal populations are seeing a “femininzation” of the species, as high phytoestrogens begin to neuter males.
 This is serious stuff.
 And if you are anything like me, the last thing we want is a world full of neutered males!
-With so many natural hair care alternatives these days, you have a lot of choices.
+With so many natural and ayurvedic hair care alternatives these days, you have a lot of choices.

 Oiling the hair is the single best way to keep it healthy.
 The head is composed of multiple stress-relieving energy points.
 Oiling the head helps energize the mind, relieve stress, reduce scalp dryness and dandruff, as well as strengthen the roots.
 Oiling also helps pull any excess accumulated heat in the head, and the mind.
 Simply oiling your hair and head can help boost your ojas, as it relaxes us, helps us sleep and can even improve memory.
 I recommend doing a hair oiling ritual at once a week.